LoopKit/loopdocs/docs/version/build-dev.md

   https://raw.githubusercontent.com/loopnlearn/loopbuildscripts/main/BuildLoopDev.sh)"
 ```

-To build a specific development branch, other than dev, enter the branch name as shown below for the libre branch.
+You can use the BuildLoopDev script to build a specific development branch, other than dev.
+See the example below, that builds the libre branch.
 Substitute the branch desired for libre.
+There must be a space after the final quote, followed by a hyphen, another space and then the branch name.

 ``` { .bash .copy title="Example for libre branch with the BuildLoopDev script" }
 /bin/bash -c "$(curl -fsSL \